-Her first long form documentary, CASA ANTÚNEZ (ANTÚNEZ HOUSE) competed in the Official Selection of the 2017 Sheffield Doc/Fest (New Talent Award Nominee), 2017 Antenna International Documentary Festival (Best Australian Feature Documentary Nominee), 34th Bogota International Film Festival (Best Environmental Documentary Nominee) and 7th ACAMPADOC Panamá International Documentary Festival and the 2018 Lund International Architecture Film Festival.
+Her first long form documentary, CASA ANTÚNEZ (ANTÚNEZ HOUSE) competed in the Official Selection of the 2017 Sheffield Doc/Fest (New Talent Award Nominee), 2017 Antenna International Documentary Festival (Best Australian Feature Documentary Nominee), 34th Bogota International Film Festival (Best Environmental Documentary Nominee), 7th ACAMPADOC Panamá International Documentary Festival and the 2018 Lund International Architecture Film Festival.

 Nora’s latest narrative short, WATERFALL (Screen Australia Hot Shots Program) premiered at the 66th Melbourne International Film Festival, received a nomination for Best Young Actor at the 2018 St Kilda Film Festival and continues to tour the festival circuit.